-Application must be received by 5 p.m.
-Tuesday, January 31, 2017.
-City council will review the applications and set up interviews for mid-February.
-Appointments will be made in March 2017 and terms will begin April 1.
-Questions may be directed to the City Clerk Wendy Heffner at 303-795-3753.
+Applications open in December of each year and the application deadline is 5 p.m.
+Wednesday, January 31 of the following month.
+City council reviews the applications and sets up interviews in mid-February.
+Appointments are made in March and terms begin April 1.
+Questions may be directed to the city clerk at 303-795-3753.

-Building Board of Appeals – 5 members, 2 alternates; 3-year terms (1 vacancies)
+Building Board of Appeals – 5 members, 2 alternates, 3-year terms

 This quasi-judicial body is authorized to review building code issues and make decisions on matters concerning the suspension and revocation of licenses arising under the Uniform Building Code.
 Meetings take place on the 3rd Wednesday of the month at 6:30 p.m.

-Historical Preservation Board – 7 members, 2 alternates; 3-year terms (4 vacancies)
+Historical Preservation Board – 7 members, 2 alternates, 3-year terms

-Licensing Authority – 5 members, 2 alternates; 3-year terms (1 vacancies)
+Licensing Authority – 5 members, 2 alternates, 3-year terms

-This board is an advisory board, which assists in the direction and development of the Littleton Historical Museum as an educational facility for the City.
-Additionally, the Board recommends policies relating to gifts or loans and has final authority over the disposition of unwanted collections and assists whenever possible in the preservation, care and maintenance of all Museum facilities and in furthering the educational programs offered by the Museum.
-Meetings are held on the 1st Monday of each month at 7:00 p.m.
+This board is an advisory board, which assists in the direction and development of the Littleton Historical Museum as an educational facility for the city.
+Additionally, the board recommends policies relating to gifts or loans and has final authority over the disposition of unwanted collections and assists whenever possible in the preservation, care and maintenance of all museum facilities and in furthering the educational programs offered by the museum.
+Meetings are held on the 1st Monday of each month at 7 p.m.

-Planning Commission – 7 members, 2 alternates; 3-year terms (2 vacancies)
+Planning Commission – 7 members, 2 alternates, 3-year terms

-South Metro Housing Options – 7 members; 5-year terms (1 vacancies)
+South Metro Housing Options – 7 members, 5-year terms

-The Littleton Housing Authority administers public housing programs, coordinates senior community services programs and makes policy decisions for the Housing Authority.
+South Metro Housing Options administers public housing programs, coordinates senior community services programs and makes policy decisions for the Housing Authority.
 Meetings are held on the 1st Thursday of the month at 6:30 p.m.